noodlelunch/img-resizer/README.md

 > Supplied with a path to a directory of images, proportionally scale down all png or jpeg images it finds.
 Place these images in a directory named the same as the source directory, with "\_resized" appended to the name.
 Create this target directory at the same level as the source directory.
 Descend into any subdirectories and do the same thing.
 Images that are smaller than _xymax_ pixels don't get resized, but just get copied.
 In other words, we only scale down.

 _xymax_ is a single integer that represents the sides of a square into which your resized image will fit.
 In other words, if the image is portrait orientation, the resized image will be _xymax_ pixels tall.
 If it's landscape orientation, it will be _xymax_ pixels wide.
+Default value is 1080.

 So that was it.
 Probably less than 40 lines of actual code.
 It worked with my test directory of images and I sent it off to my friend, who, it turned out, still had yet to receive any images to resize.